AI Safety: Applying IEC 61508 / ISO 26262 to LLM Deployments

 Why This Is Underbuilt Right Now

-This tool exists because that intersection is where the next wave of AI deployment will get blocked, lawsuited, or recalled.
-Run your AI use case through the Analyzer before you ship it.
-The cost of catching a SIL-3 hazard in design is hours.
-The cost of catching it in production is everything.
+This tool exists because that gap is exactly where AI deployments will get blocked, sued, or recalled.
+Run your AI use case through the Analyzer before you ship.
+Catching a SIL-3 hazard during design takes a few hours.
+Catching it in production can cost everything.

 From Audit to Production

-The free Analyzer gives you the diagnostic.
-Building an AI system that actually meets the safeguards it recommends — formal verification, independent redundancy, certified inference, deterministic latency — is engineering work.
-For deployments in medical, automotive, aerospace, or industrial domains where the standards are not negotiable, see the paid service.
+The free Analyzer gives you the diagnosis.
+Actually building a system that meets the safeguards it recommends, including formal proofs, independent backups, certified inference paths, and predictable latency, is real engineering work.
+For medical, automotive, aerospace, or industrial deployments where the standards are not optional, see the paid service.
 The standards exist for a reason.
-AI does not get a pass.
+AI does not get an exception.

 Run a Functional Safety Audit